TheresaLui/SelfHelpContent_v2/articles/azure.cosmosdb-portalandnotebooks-portal-tsg/solution-query-on--order-by--showing-only-1-result-20.md

 <properties
-	  pageTitle="Query on "order by" showing only 1 result" description="Query on "order by" showing only 1 result" service="Microsoft.DocumentDB"
+	  pageTitle="Query on \"order by\" showing only 1 result" description="Query on \"order by\" showing only 1 result" service="Microsoft.DocumentDB"
       resource="databaseAccounts"
 	  authors="anferrei"